Turbo Trainer Training Guide

 Turbo Trainers: What I Wish I’d Known

-Turbo trainer options have gotten complicated with all the technologies and price points flying around.
-As someone who bought my first trainer during a rainy November and spent the first week figuring out which type I actually needed, I learned everything there is to know about making the right choice.
+Turbo trainer options have grown more complex with the technologies and price points flying around.
+As someone who bought my first trainer during a rainy November and spent the first week figuring out which type I actually needed, I picked up the practical knowledge of making the right choice.
 Today, I’ll share what matters.

 The Basic Concept

-Probably should have led with this section, honestly.
+Probably should have led in this part, truthfully.
 A turbo trainer holds your bike stationary while providing resistance.
 You pedal, it pushes back.
 Simple idea, but execution varies wildly.
 The differences matter more than you’d think.

 Trainer Types: My Experience